 - Plexi-glass shields and other barriers were installed at all DMV locations to enhance public safety.

 - DMV branches were pre-emptively closed before the Governor’s executive order in anticipation of it happening anyway two days later.
 Workers reported to me the move was well received knowing full well the health and safety of the workforce and the community was a top priority at the time.

 - Appointments for DMV services were implemented with feedback from several different stakeholders.
 Our members say the procedures have worked well to ensure a controlled and safe environment for both our customers and workforce.

 - Romeo and County Executive Bello have been extremely generous using CARES ACT funding to provide workers with PPE and extra sanitation efforts to keep the community and our workers safe during the pandemic.

 - To suggest wait times and the value of customer service have diminished under Romeo’s leadership would be a grotesque exaggeration.

 Steve Healy, Western Region President calls Romeo a stellar public official.
 “Jamie has proven time and time again that she has the intelligence, hard work ethic and the creative know-how to take the Clerk’s Office to new heights—and she has notwithstanding an unprecedented viral pandemic in the meantime.
 I believe Ms. Boyce is just grabbing at straws.”

 The Civil Service Employees Association (CSEA) is one of the largest and most influential unions in New York and the United States.
-CSEA has about 300,000 members and represents state, county, municipal, school district, child care, and private sector employees.
-CSEA represents more than 45,000 active and retired workers throughout Central New York.
-Formed in 1910, CSEA has improved the lives of hardworking New Yorkers for more than 100 years and is the largest affiliate of the American Federation of State, County, and Municipal Employees (AFSCME).
-For more information, visit CSEANY.org.
+CSEA represents more than 275,000 members who work for state and local governments, school districts, library systems, childcare, and the private sector.
+Formed in 1910, CSEA continues to improve the lives of hardworking families by negotiating fair and decent collective bargaining agreements.
+CSEA is the largest affiliate of our International Union, the American Federation of State, County, and Municipal Employees (AFSCME).
+For more information, go to CSEANY.org.